flowersinthesand/portal/documentation/api.md

 Applied to: `sse`, `stramxhr`, `longpollajax` in the browser supporting [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/)

 If the value is `true`, user credentials such as cookies and HTTP authentication is to be included in a cross-origin connection.
-The spec requires the server to add some [response headers](http://www.w3.org/TR/cors/#resource-requests).
 The default is `false`

 ```js
 {credentials: true};